mmichlin66/mmichlin66.github.io/mimbl/rendering-html.md

 ## JavaScript Types
 Mimbl produces HTML content according to the following rules:

-- `false`, `null` and `undefined` are ignored - no HTML content is created for them.
+- `true`, `false`, `null` and `undefined` are ignored - no HTML content is created for them.
-- Boolean `true` produces the string `"true"`.
 - Strings are used as is and produce HTML text nodes.
 Empty strings don't produce HTML content.
 - Numbers are converted to strings using the standard JavaScript rules.
 - Arrays are iterated over and HTML content is created separately for each item.
 If an item is itself an array, the process continues recursively.
 For example, an array `[1, [2,3], 4]` will be treated the same way as array `[1,2,3,4]`.
-- Objects that implement a `render` method are treated as component instances: their `render` method is invoked by the Mimbl rendering mechanism and its return value is used to produce HTML content.
+- Objects that are instances of a class derived from `Component` are treated as component instances: their `render` method is invoked by the Mimbl rendering mechanism and its return value is used to produce HTML content.
-- Objects that don't implement a `render` method are converted to strings using the `toString` method.
-Objects that don't override the default implementation of the `toString` method are converted to the "[object Object]" strings.
+- Other objects are converted to strings using the `toString` method.
+Objects that don't override the default implementation of the `toString` method are converted to the `[object Object]` string.
 - Promises are watched by the Mimbl rendering mechanism and their resolved values are used to produce HTML content.
 While a promise is pending, no HTML content is produced.
 If the promise is rejected, an exception is thrown, which bubbles up the component chain until there is a component that knows to handle it.
 - Functions are called by the Mimbl rendering mechanism without parameters and their return values are used to produce HTML content.
-Using functions has some benefits and is described in more details in the unit [Rendering Functions](rendering-methods.html).
+Using functions has some benefits and is described in more details in the unit [Partitioned Components](partitioned-components.html).

 ## JSX Expressions
 This section provides a brief description of JSX as it pertains to Mimbl.
-The detailed description of JSX can be found in [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/jsx.html).
+The detailed description of JSX can be found in the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/jsx.html).

 A JSX expression is an HTML-like construct that is type-checked and parsed by the TypeScript compiler into a call to a JSX factory function.
 A JSX expression consists of a single "root" JSX element with arbitrary number of children.
 Children can be either JSX expressions or strings or any other JavaScript type.
 A JSX element has an opening tag in the form `<tag>` and a closing tag in the form `</tag>`.
 If a JSX element doesn't have children it can use only an opening tag in the form `<tag/>`.